mariohernandez/component-based-development/README.md

 - `lando db-import drupal8.export.gz`<br />_This will import a custom database that includes placeholder content for the demo site we'll use in the training exercises._

-After following these steps, you should have an unstyled site Drupal site available locally at: http://nitflex.lndo.site:8000/.
+After following these steps, you should have an unstyled Drupal site available locally at: http://nitflex.lndo.site:8000/.

 ### Install Front End Tooling
 - In your terminal app, navigate to the root level of the `nitflex_dev_theme` (from the root level of the repo run `cd web/themes/custom/nitflex_dev_theme`)